marcelm/cutadapt/doc/installation.rst

 Installation on Windows
 -----------------------

+For some releases of Cutadapt, a single-file executable (``cutadapt.exe``) is made available on the
+`GitHub releases page <https://github.com/marcelm/cutadapt/releases>`_.
+Try that first, and if it does not work for you, please report the issue.

+To install Cutadapt manually, keep reading.

 There is no Bioconda package for Windows because Bioconda does not produce Windows packages.
 To install Cutadapt, you can use ``pip``, but because Cutadapt contains components that need to be compiled, you also need to install